Kastell Zugmantel: Location

-The remains of the fort and the vicus, along with a reconstructed watchtower and reconstructed section of the Limes are located about one kilometre northeast of the village Taunusstein-Orlen, at the point where the Hühnerstraße—the present B 417—crosses the Limes between Orlen and Ehrenbach.
+The remains of the fort and the vicus, along with a reconstructed watchtower and reconstructed section of the Limes are located about one kilometer northeast of the village Taunusstein-Orlen, at the point where the Hühnerstraße—the present B 417—crosses the Limes between Orlen and Ehrenbach.

 Before and during the Roman era the Hühnerstraße was an important link between the densely populated Germanic Limburg basin and the Rheingau, with Aquae Mattiacorum, today's Wiesbaden, as the capital of the Civitas Mattiacorum and Mogontiacum, today Mainz, as the capital of the Roman province Germania Superior.
 Military surveillance was necessary for the security of this territory.

 The remains of the fort are located at a height of about 455 m on the outskirts of a larger forest.
 The southern and southeastern areas of the site were disturbed by the creation of a sports field and a commercial enterprise.
 Further disturbances were caused by modern expansion of the Hühnerstraße.

-A nature trail, approximately 2.5 km long, leads through the area today.
+An approximately 2.5 km long nature trail leads through the area today.